KasthooriVijayarasa/Role-Based-Verified-Achievement-Management-System/README.md

-# Faculty Award Certificate Verification System
+# UniMerit-Faculty Award Certificate Verification System

 A digital system that replaces the paper-based **Faculty of Applied Science Award application form**.
 In-charge staff upload student certificate/achievement details, the system issues each certificate a unique **Certificate ID**, and students verify and claim their certificates onto their profile using that ID.